Take Action: Protect Groundwater from Illegal Injection Wells!

 Click here to read about the threats this wastestream poses to California and what we can do about it.

-Clean Water Action is working to protect California from the dangers of hydraulic fracturing (fracking), acidizing and other risky methods of oil drilling.
+Clean Water Action is working to protect California from the dangers of hydraulic fracturing (fracking), acidizing and other risky oil production activities.
 Across the country, communities are suffering from health and environmental impacts related to oil and gas production, including: contaminated drinking water and polluted air, degradation of local waterways, and decreased property values.
 In most states, fracking operations are designed to extract natural gas reserves.
 In California, it’s all about oil.

 California has one of the largest shale oil plays in the nation- the Monterey Shale.
 It spans much of the Central Valley and Southern California.
 It lies below many of the sources of drinking water for Central Valley residents and contains oil that has historically been too difficult to extract.
 Despite the recent downgrade of recoverable oil from 15.4 billion barrels to 0.6 billion barrels, oil companies are still working to exploit this resource, and continue to drill and frack across the state.

 Using new technologies, such as fracking, acidizing and other well stimulation techniques, oil companies such as Venoco, Occidental, and PXP aim to make California the biggest on-shore oil producing state in the nation.
 We need to ensure that these oil and gas recovery techniques do not pollute our water, degrade our air, or damage our communities.
 Clean Water Action is working to enact a moratorium on fracking in California until the state determines whether fracking and acidizing can be done without harming our communities and the environment.